DIVINE

 2

-Apologies were made, and two weeks later, I was assigned to assist one teacher.
+Apologies were made and explanations provided, and two weeks later, I was assigned to assist one teacher.
 My job was to work one hour per week with young students who needed help reading in French.
 It was a wonderful experience while it lasted, and I truly enjoyed working with each one of the students.
-At first, some of them were not sure why they should be doing extra work with me, but within a week or two, all were happy to come sit with me to read, and to show me how much better they were at reading than their classmates.
-Their competitive spirit was especially amusing.

-I landed a second volunteer activity, thanks to help from a friend who spoke about my availability to the principal at the school that her daughters attended.
-The principal contacted me within a day or two, and I started to work with six students from different classes.
+A lot can be said about a personal referral, and thanks to help from a friend, I landed a second volunteer opportunity.
+My friend spoke about my availability to the principal at the school that her daughters attended, and a week later, I started to work there with six students from different classes.
 Once we got to know each other, and settled into a routine, fun times at reading and writing were had by all.

 Unfortunately, working at both these schools had its challenges.
 The kids were all adorable and worked well during their time with me, but when the teacher at the first school was absent, my hour with her students was cancelled, and no make-up times were offered.
-At the second school, the administration staff were so busy that I wasn’t notified if a student was home sick, on a field trip, or at a medical appointment, and sometimes, teachers would forget to send a student to our designated reading room.
+At the second school, the administrative staff were so busy that I wasn’t notified if a student was home sick, on a field trip, or at a medical appointment, and sometimes, teachers would forget to send a student to our designated reading room.
 As the school was a half-hour drive from my home, it was disappointing to find that my services wouldn’t be required on those days.

-A few weeks ago, I spoke to a volunteer coordinator for Big Sisters about my volunteer jobs at both schools.
+Recently, I spoke to a volunteer coordinator for Big Sisters about my volunteer jobs at both schools.
 She said that she spends a great deal of her time intervening on behalf of volunteers whose experiences in school settings were similar to mine.

 Giving it another try

-My most recent application was to once again work with young children needing help with reading and writing assignments.
+My most recent application to volunteer was to once again work with young children needing help with reading and writing assignments.
 It took nearly three months after my completed police check was submitted before the agency contacted me for an interview.
 Following the interview, another two months went by without any further communication about the volunteer job I had applied for.
-I found this discouraging given that there are probably many young kids who need extra help that their busy parents and teachers aren’t able to provide.

 There are always other alternatives